jggarita/Spring-2019/README.md

 ## Just learning this stuff

--Duh
-Doing some changes here
+Here I made some changes